laanwj/etna_viv/doc/kernel_interface.md

      If set to gcvTRUE, the `SIGNAL` command must be used with state false to reset the signal.
 If set to gcvFALSE, the signal automatically resets after waiting for it with `WAIT`.
+     - signalType (more recent dove kernel only), type of signal, appearantly only used for debugging

   Outputs: id

 - `USER_SIGNAL_DESTROY` Destroy the signal